Heritage Wealth Advisors Has $10.92 Million Holdings in Mastercard Incorporated (NYSE:MA)

 Heritage Wealth Advisors lessened its stake in Mastercard Incorporated (NYSE:MA) by 9.5% in the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 30,589 shares of the credit services provider’s stock after selling 3,207 shares during the quarter.
 Mastercard comprises 0.7% of Heritage Wealth Advisors’ investment portfolio, making the stock its 26th biggest position.
 Heritage Wealth Advisors’ holdings in Mastercard were worth $10,918,000 as of its most recent filing with the Securities & Exchange Commission.

 A number of other hedge funds also recently bought and sold shares of MA.
 OLD Mission Capital LLC acquired a new position in Mastercard during the third quarter worth about $237,000.
-FIL Ltd raised its stake in Mastercard by 431.6% during the fourth quarter.
-FIL Ltd now owns 250,589 shares of the credit services provider’s stock worth $89,444,000 after acquiring an additional 203,448 shares in the last quarter.
-United Bank raised its stake in Mastercard by 19.3% during the fourth quarter.
-United Bank now owns 3,037 shares of the credit services provider’s stock worth $1,084,000 after acquiring an additional 491 shares in the last quarter.
-Schroder Investment Management Group raised its stake in Mastercard by 2.7% during the fourth quarter.
-Schroder Investment Management Group now owns 986,725 shares of the credit services provider’s stock worth $352,203,000 after acquiring an additional 25,568 shares in the last quarter.
-Finally, Hudson Bay Capital Management LP acquired a new position in Mastercard during the fourth quarter worth about $4,143,000.
+FIL Ltd grew its holdings in shares of Mastercard by 431.6% during the fourth quarter.
+FIL Ltd now owns 250,589 shares of the credit services provider’s stock worth $89,444,000 after purchasing an additional 203,448 shares during the last quarter.
+United Bank grew its holdings in shares of Mastercard by 19.3% during the fourth quarter.
+United Bank now owns 3,037 shares of the credit services provider’s stock worth $1,084,000 after purchasing an additional 491 shares during the last quarter.
+Schroder Investment Management Group grew its holdings in shares of Mastercard by 2.7% during the fourth quarter.
+Schroder Investment Management Group now owns 986,725 shares of the credit services provider’s stock worth $352,203,000 after purchasing an additional 25,568 shares during the last quarter.
+Finally, Hudson Bay Capital Management LP bought a new stake in shares of Mastercard during the fourth quarter worth about $4,143,000.
 73.87% of the stock is owned by institutional investors and hedge funds.

-In other Mastercard news, Vice Chairman Ann Cairns sold 400 shares of the firm’s stock in a transaction dated Thursday, June 24th.
-The stock was sold at an average price of $380.00, for a total value of $152,000.00.
-Following the completion of the transaction, the insider now owns 114,646 shares in the company, valued at approximately $43,565,480.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, major shareholder Foundation Mastercard sold 78,973 shares of the firm’s stock in a transaction dated Tuesday, August 3rd.
-The stock was sold at an average price of $366.05, for a total value of $28,908,066.65.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 639,446 shares of company stock valued at $244,134,099 in the last quarter.
-0.33% of the stock is owned by corporate insiders.
+Several analysts have recently weighed in on MA shares.
+Compass Point boosted their price target on Mastercard from $430.00 to $450.00 and gave the stock a “buy” rating in a report on Friday, July 30th.
+Barclays upped their target price on Mastercard from $452.00 to $455.00 and gave the company an “overweight” rating in a report on Monday.
+Robert W. Baird reiterated a “buy” rating and issued a $482.00 target price on shares of Mastercard in a report on Sunday.
+UBS Group upped their target price on Mastercard from $400.00 to $445.00 and gave the company a “buy” rating in a report on Friday, July 30th.
+Finally, Macquarie upped their target price on Mastercard from $385.00 to $425.00 and gave the company an “outperform” rating in a report on Friday, April 30th.
+One analyst has rated the stock with a hold rating and twenty-two have issued a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and a consensus target price of $413.16.

 Mastercard (NYSE:MA) last announced its quarterly earnings data on Thursday, July 29th.
 The credit services provider reported $1.95 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.72 by $0.23.
 Mastercard had a return on equity of 109.48% and a net margin of 43.22%.
 Sell-side analysts predict that Mastercard Incorporated will post 8.06 earnings per share for the current fiscal year.